endlessm/maxwell/README.md

 For events all we have to do is properly implement GdkWindow::pick-embedded-child and let Gtk know which child widget should get the event.
-In order to do so we need to keep track of the elements position relative to WebView's viewport which can be calculated with getBoundingClientRect()
+In order to do so we need to keep track of the elements position relative to WebView's viewport which can be calculated with getBoundingClientRect().

 ## API